kubedb/cli/docs/concepts/databases/mysql.md

 `spec.env` is an optional field that specifies the environment variables to pass to the MySQL docker image.
 To know about supported environment variables, please visit [here](https://hub.docker.com/_/mysql/).

-Note that, Kubedb does not allow `MYSQL_ROOT_PASSWORD`, `MYSQL_ALLOW_EMPTY_PASSWORD`, `MYSQL_RANDOM_ROOT_PASSWORD`, `MYSQL_ONETIME_PASSWORD` environment variables to set in `spec.env`.
+Note that, Kubedb does not allow `MYSQL_ROOT_PASSWORD`, `MYSQL_ALLOW_EMPTY_PASSWORD`, `MYSQL_RANDOM_ROOT_PASSWORD`, and `MYSQL_ONETIME_PASSWORD` environment variables to set in `spec.env`.
 If you want to set the root password, please use `spec.databaseSecret` instead described earlier.

-If you try to set any of the forbidden environment variable i.e. `MYSQL_ROOT_PASSWORD` in MySQL crd, Kubed operator will reject the request with following error,
+If you try to set any of the forbidden environment variables i.e. `MYSQL_ROOT_PASSWORD` in MySQL crd, Kubed operator will reject the request with following error,
 ```
 Error from server (Forbidden): error when creating "./mysql.yaml": admission webhook "mysql.validators.kubedb.com" denied the request: environment variable MYSQL_ROOT_PASSWORD is forbidden to use in MySQL spec
 ```